davegallant/site/content/blog/what-to-do-with-a-homelab/index.md

 <!--more-->

-Do you want host your own media server? ad blocker? reverse proxy?
+Do you want to host your own media server?
+Ad blocker?
+Reverse proxy?
 Are you interested in learning more about Linux?
 Virtualization?
 Networking?
 Security?
 A homelab can be a playground to enhance your computer skills, without worrying about breaking anything important.